MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-customer-summary.md

 - Case
 - Recent cases
 - Timeline

+ If your administrator has enabled the **Customise active conversation form**  in Customer Service admin center, you'll see the following options on the **Active Conversation** page:
+    - **Save**: You can edit and save standard and custom field values added to the **Active Conversation** form by your administrator.
+However, the following [Logical column names](supported-customizations.md#logical-column-names) aren't supported.
+If a default value is already set for a field, the value appears on the form automatically.
+    - **Refresh**: Refreshes the data in the form.
+    - **Queue:** The queue through which the conversation has been assigned to you.
+    - **Start time:** The time when you started the conversation.
+    -  **Related**: To select and navigate to the required entities.

 Depending on the settings enabled for you, you'll see one of the following layouts:

   ### [Enhanced Active Conversation page](#tab/enhancedcustomersummarypage)

  - If your administrator has enabled the **Enhanced Active conversation form**  in Customer Service admin center, you see the enhanced **Active Conversation** page.
-The application display the customer or account, and case details cards with inline edit capabilities.
+The application displays the customer or account, and case details cards with inline edit capabilities.
 You can also view the Recent cases card with color coded priority and status fields.
    > [!NOTE]
    > - The form selector to switch between **Active Conversation** and **Closed Conversation** is hidden.
-You can't switch to closed conversation form from the **Active Conversation** form while the conversation is still active.
+You can't switch to closed conversation form from the **Active Conversation** form or vice versa while the conversation is still active.
    > - You can see the form selector on the enhanced Active Conversation form if your administrator has enabled it for you.
 More information: [Display the form selector on Active Conversation form](add-customer-summary-settings.md#display-the-form-selector-on-active-conversation-form)

-  - If your administrator has enabled the **Customise active conversation form**  in Customer Service admin center, you see the following options on the **Active Conversation** page:
-    - The **Save** and **Refresh** options are available on **Active Conversation** form.
-    - **Queue:** The queue through which the conversation has been assigned to you.
-    - **Start time:** The time when you started the conversation.

-  You can also use **Related** to select and navigate to the required entities.

    :::image type="content" source="media/enh-custsummary-overall-mini.png" alt-text="Enhanced quick case form" lightbox="media/enh-custsummary-overall.png":::